 Professor Baltz teaches and writes about the tenant movement.
 His scholarly interests are at the intersection of property, access to justice, and law and social movements.
 He is the co-director of the Housing Justice and Tenant Solidarity Clinic, where students learn to employ the law to support community organizations to build leadership, capacity, and power, including through litigation on behalf of tenant associations.

-Professor Baltz joins Rutgers from NYU School of Law, where he was a legal fellow at the Furman Center for Real Estate and Urban Policy.
-Previously, he worked as a tenants' rights attorney at TakeRoot Justice (formerly the Community Development Project at the Urban Justice Center), where he collaborated with tenant organizers and represented New York City-based tenant unions in rent strikes, repair and anti-harassment litigation, and legislative advocacy.
-Professor Baltz began his legal career as a Ford Foundation Fellow at Make the Road New York, where he litigated wage and hour and employment discrimination cases on behalf of organized immigrant workers.
+Professor Baltz joined Rutgers from NYU School of Law, where he was a legal fellow at the Furman Center for Real Estate and Urban Policy.
+Previously, he worked as a tenants' rights attorney at TakeRoot Justice (formerly the Community Development Project at the Urban Justice Center), where he collaborated with tenant organizers and represented New York City-based tenant unions in rent strikes, tenant-initiated receivership actions, landlord bankruptcies, and legislative advocacy.
+He was also a member of UAW NOLSW Local 2320 and served on the bargaining team that negotiated TakeRoot's first collective bargaining agreement.
+He began his legal career as a Ford Foundation Fellow at Make the Road New York, where he litigated wage and hour and employment discrimination cases on behalf of organized immigrant workers.